 Social choice theory is concerned with the design and analysis of methods for collective decision making.
 Examples include in particular voting protocols, but also procedures for fairly dividing a number of goods between several agents.
 Much classical work in the field has concentrated on establishing abstract results regarding the existence (or otherwise) of procedures meeting certain requirements, but such work has not usually taken computational issues into account.
 For instance, classical results in voting theory show that, under some weak and very natural conditions, it is impossible to design a voting protocol that voters cannot manipulate by reporting insincere preferences when casting their ballots.
 A voting system that induces such insincere voting behaviour cannot be expected to reliably return the socially most preferable candidate as a winner.
-In recent years, computer scientists have started to analyse this kind of problem from a computational point of view.
+In recent years, computer scientists have started to analyse this kind of problem from a computational point of view [3].
 The basic idea is that, should it be the case that manipulating successfully is a computationally intractable problem, then manipulability may be less of a worry.
+Other applications of preference aggregation and collective decision making include multiagent resource allocation, auctions, and prediction markets, where strategic behaviour is again analysed both game-theoretically and from a computational perspective [2].